davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

-Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine barometer, which is based on the decreasing abundance of Ca cation in olivine with pressure.
+Equilibration pressure measurements are attempted for the peridotite xenoliths using the @Kohler1990 Ca-in-olivine barometer, which is based on the decreasing abundance of Ca in olivine with pressure.
 This barometer is explicitly calibrated for spinel peridotites but should be treated with caution based on poor resolution, high temperature dependence,vulnerability to late-stage diffusion, and dependence on low Ca concentrations in olivine near analytical thresholds for